Jerry Walker (ice hockey): Career

 Walker was one of several players who played on the Regina Pats in the mid-1950s to be recruited by their former coach Murray Armstrong to play for the University of Denver.
 He joined the varsity squad as a sophomore in 1959 and started scoring goals for the Pioneers immediately.
 He recorded 31 in his first season to lead the team and scored the first goal in Denver's championship victory.
 Walker became the star of the team the following season when he set numerous program and conference records by scoring 56 goals in 32 games.
 He was the first player named as the WCHA Most Valuable Player and was first team First Team All-WCHA and an All-American.
 In the NCAA Tournament Walker was one of the focal points of the offense and led Denver to a second consecutive championship as well as a 30–1–1 record to complete one of the most dominant seasons in NCAA history.

 Despite having a year of eligibility remaining, Walker left Denver after 1961 and played professional and senior hockey for the remainder of the decade before retiring in 1969.
 He was inducted into the Denver Athletic Hall of Fame in 1999.
-Walker is still regarded as one of if not the best goal-scorer in the history of the Denver Pioneers.
+Walker is still regarded as one of, if not the greatest goal-scorers in the history of the Denver Pioneers.
 Among the Denver Pioneers records he still holds are goals in a season (56), goals per game (1.32), hat-tricks (13), hat-tricks in one season (10), and he held the record for most goals in a season by any WCHA player until 1986.